 Kettlebell exercises, circuits, flows, and routines are all great for working with submaximal loads and using all parts of your body to perform powerful, explosive movements.

-This makes them a perfect choice for when you want to do HIIT (high intensity interval training) or low-impact cardiovascular training that won’t put any strain your joints, connective tissues and bones like things such as running would.
+This makes them a perfect choice for when you want to do HIIT (high-intensity interval training) or low-impact cardiovascular training that won’t put any strain on your joints, connective tissues, and bones like things such as running would.

 The vast majority of kettlebell exercises require you to use a wide selection of muscles from head to toe in order to perform them properly.
 As a result, they are extremely effective for building muscular strength and mass throughout the entire body at the same time.

 Their emphasis on using the core for stability is especially useful for overall strength gains as well.

 The dynamic nature of most kettlebell exercises means that, unlike traditional bodybuilding or powerlifting, your body will be in constant motion throughout your workout.